Turmeric Milk in Pregnancy – Benefits and Side-Effects

 Benefits of Turmeric for Skin During Pregnancy

-Drinking turmeric milk in pregnancy or putting turmeric paste on the face is an ancient practice to clear our skin problems and brighten them.
+Turmeric milk is good for pregnancy.
+Drinking turmeric milk in pregnancy or putting turmeric paste on the face is an ancient practice to clear our skin problems and brighten it.
 Let’s see how turmeric is beneficial for the skin during pregnancy:

-- Treats Stretch Marks: Turmeric is an ideal ingredient for treating stretch marks.
+• Treats Stretch Marks: Turmeric is an ideal ingredient for treating stretch marksa.
 You can make a paste of curd with a teaspoon of turmeric and apply it on the area having stretch marks.
 Leave it for around 15 minutes and wash it away.

 FAQs